kiracp/portfolio/README.md

 * Check out this article to learn some more [css tricks](https://css-tricks.com/little-css-stuff-newcomers-get-confused-about/)
 * I love this guide to [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
 * Otherwise, googling (!!) and looking at other folks' code is a good way to get your questions answered

-Future:
-* Nav links to the right
-* Gallery padding
-* Add a CTA button
-* Add the blog and testimonial section to homepage
-* Build out portfolio page